Food Revolution Network

 Vitamin B-Strong Recipes

 With the exception of B12, getting plenty of B vitamins on a plant-based diet can be easy when you add a variety of whole, healing plant-based foods to your plate.
-Mushrooms may not look as vibrant as kale, but they sure do pack a lot of nutrition including several B vitamins.
-Add nutritional yeast and whole-grain breadcrumbs to the appetizer and you get a B-vitamin smorgasbord!
+Mushrooms may not shout “we’re good for you” as loudly as kale, but they sure do pack a lot of nutrition, including several B vitamins.
+Add fortified nutritional yeast and whole grain breadcrumbs to Super Stuffed Mushrooms, and you get a B vitamin smorgasbord!

 Sweet and Savory African Soup — is it soup or breakfast?
-The truth of the matter is that we like to enjoy this B vitamin-rich soup for dinner, then devour tasty leftovers for breakfast (because it gets even better overnight!).
-So, it’s your choice, enjoy it for soup or breakfast or any time of the day.
+The truth of the matter is that we like to enjoy this B-vitamin-rich soup for dinner, then devour the tasty leftovers for breakfast (because it gets even better overnight!).
+So, it’s your choice; enjoy it for soup, breakfast, or any time of the day.

 1. Super Stuffed Mushrooms